jason2133/mlops/README.md

 ### Dataset
 - [Driving Behavior Dataset](https://www.kaggle.com/datasets/outofskills/driving-behavior)
 - Dataset Paper: I. Cojocaru and P. Popescu (2022).
 [Building a Driving Behaviour Dataset](https://rochi.utcluj.ro/articole/10/RoCHI2022-Cojocaru-I-1.pdf).
 Proceedings of RoCHI 2022.
+- I have used Normal and Aggressive Class for this dataset, so the experiment in this repository is a binary classification task.

 ### Model Performance Comparison
 <table>